-4. Before you can start work on the tattoo, all the pre-deadener must be washed off the surface of the skin.
+4. Before you can start work on the tattoo with black or white ink, all the pre-deadener must be washed off the surface of the skin.
 Once that area is numb, wash off the cream because it does not need to be present on the skin surface now in order for the numbing to continue.

 Some customers experience irritation when broken skin and the creams come in contact, so clean the skin thoroughly before working.

 5. During the tattoo session, if you must apply a solution to help with discomfort, purchase a vasoconstrictor and spray once every 30 minutes.

 The solution needs to be broken-skin approved to help with the pain associated from the needles.